karlgrossmann/coronacontacts/README.md

   <h3 align="center">Corona Contacts</h3>

   <p align="center">
     This project is a Flutter app that allows users to provide their contact details to restaurants or bars by scanning a QR code.
 In addition, this app has features such as displaying current Corona statistics and showing free seats in participating restaurants.
-The project was developed in the scope of a study project.
+The project was developed in the scope of a study project and is not finished.
     <br />
     <a href="https://github.com/karlgrossmann/coronacontacts"><strong>Explore the docs »</strong></a>
     <br />